 Global Restrictions on Religion Rose in 2015, Study Finds

-(CN) – Government restrictions on religion and open hostility involving religion increased in 2015, reserving a recent downward trend in such activities, the Pew Research Center said Tuesday.
+(CN) – Government restrictions on religion and open hostility involving religion increased in 2015, reversing a recent downward trend in such activities, the Pew Research Center said Tuesday.

 Pew Research Center’s annual study on global restrictions on religion found the share of countries with “high” or “very high” levels of government restrictions – for example, laws, policies and actions that restrict religious beliefs and practices – ticked up from 24 percent in 2014 to 25 percent in 2015.